2025 Practice Enhancement Through Clinically Correct Coding

 • Urinary Tract Infections

-• Describe split/shared billing in the ED setting
+• Describe split/shared billing in the ED

 • Apply clinical examples to the appropriate levels of ED care delivery